-We stayed at America’s Best Value Inn, which is located in Tropic, Utah – less than a 15-minute drive from Bryce Canyon.
+We stayed at Stone Canyon Inn in Tropic, Utah.
+This is less than a 15-minute drive from Bryce Canyon.

 Campgrounds are also available inside Bryce Canyon National Park, which is a great option if you want to experience sunrise at Bryce Canyon.